bioinformatics-training/intro-machine-learning-2018/docs/03-logistic-regression.md

 <img src="03-logistic-regression_files/figure-html/unnamed-chunk-9-1.png" width="672" />

-It looks reasonable.
-But how does it compare to the following shown in blue?
+It looks reasonable, but how does it compare to the following shown in blue?

 ```r